agoubi/Banco-modalmais-test/README.md

 - layout components
 - custom fonts/Images/colors
 - clear one filter and update the list of repositories by the new filters

-Features Not Working / Needs to be improved
-- Search Tab Bar: Implemeted but needs more time to be fixed
+- Search Tab Bar: filter list of swift github repositories by name